aneyonti/Anuna-sDataAnalystPortfolio/README.md

 - Skincare and Makeup categories have higher sentiment than Haircare.

 - Price alone does not significantly determine sentiment (ANOVA test shows weak effect).

+- ## Project 2 - Walmart Sales Analysis & Forecasting

+a.
+Objective

+To analyze Walmart’s historical sales data to uncover key patterns, understand how external factors (fuel price, temperature, unemployment rate, holidays) influence sales performance, and build a predictive model to forecast future sales trends.

+b.
+Key Features

+- Conducted data cleaning and transformation in SQL and Power BI for accuracy and consistency.

+- Built interactive Power BI dashboards to visualize time-based and factor-based sales patterns.

+- Performed comparative analysis to assess the impact of holidays, fuel prices, and economic indicators on sales.

+- Implemented forecasting models using Power BI’s built-in predictive analytics to project future sales.

+c.
+Technologies Used

+- SQL – for data extraction, aggregation, and metric calculation

+- Power BI – for dashboard design, DAX calculations, and forecasting visualization

+- Excel – for initial data exploration and validation

+d.
+Key Insights:

+- Sales Timing: Sales are consistently higher in the first half of each month (Days 1–15), indicating stronger early-month purchasing behavior.

+- Seasonal Patterns: June, July, and August rank among the top months for sales, showing strong summer seasonality.

+- Holiday Impact: Presence of holidays increases sales by about 8 million USD, but overall sales contributions remain nearly balanced between holiday and non-holiday periods (~50/50).

+- Focus marketing campaigns and promotions in early months and summer seasons to capitalize on peak demand.

+- Plan inventory and staffing ahead of holiday periods and summer months.